tagshelfsrl/dotnet-alfred-api-wrapper/README.md

 ### File

-With the client initialized, you're ready to perform API operations
+With the client initialized, you're ready to perform API operations.

 These steps demonstrate how to upload a file to Alfred using the `File` domain: